Securing Magento 1.x against malware and brute force attacks

 To help protect your store against attacks, do the following:

-- Change the admin path from /admin to something less obvious; this is adjusted in your local.xml file near the bottom.
-Change the
+- Change the admin path from /admin to something less obvious.
+This is adjusted in the

-variable to adjust this and then clear the Magento cache.
+local.xmlfile near the bottom.
+Change the frontName variable and clear the Magento cache.

-- Keep any WordPress installations up to date within your Magento web root; they are another common source of malware.
+- Keep any WordPress installations up to date within the Magento web root.
+WordPress plugins can often be found to introduce or allow malware.

 Further securing your Magento admin

 If changing the admin path is not sufficient, it is also possible to IP restrict it entirely.
-Contact email@example.com/kb for details on how to restrict this on our hosting.
+Contact email@example.com for details on how to restrict this on our hosting.